RennanD/microservices/README.md

 # Microservices with Kafka and Node.js

-Using [Apach Kafka](https://kafka.apache.org/) to comunicate two services.
+Using [Apache Kafka](https://kafka.apache.org/) to comunicate two services.

 ## Cloning thi project